Red Kite Days brings a sprinkling of inspiration for family days out, events and creative activities.

-Claire Winlow – founder of Red Kite Days, blogger, Mum of 3 boisterous boys and lover of adventures, builder’s tea and days warm enough not to need a coat.
+A very warm welcome from me – Claire Winlow – founder of Red Kite Days.
+I’m also the Oxfordshire& Gloucestershire Editor and mum of 3 boisterous boys.
+I’m a lover of adventures, builder’s tea and days warm enough not to need a coat.

 Emma Reed – a blogger, freelance writer and self-published author from Hampshire.
 A Mother to 2, Emma’s blog has flourished and she covers a wide variety of topics from parenting to babies, prematurity to breastfeeding, home and garden, the highs and lows of being a Mum and honest accounts of her real-life experiences.